SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: System Design

+While matching and explaining attack traces enable in-depth local analysis, sharing this knowledge with other entities is crucial for broader cybersecurity efforts. \SEA{} addresses this by generating a fingerprint for each observed attack incident, facilitating the dissemination of attack intelligence.

+\paragraph{Fingerprinting Attacks} The key to \SEA{}'s fingerprinting process is the use of the transition matrix $\TransMat$ from the HMM framework.
+Each attack trace's pattern is encapsulated in its unique transition matrix, which serves as the fingerprint $\FP$:

-The estimated transition matrix $\hat{A}$ is the fingerprint $\FP$ of the attack trace $X$.
-We obtain $\hat{A}$ using the Expectation-Maximization algorithm~\cite{hmmbook}, which finds the maximum likelihood estimate of $\hat{A}$ given the observed data.
+The transition matrix $\hat{A}$, representing the fingerprint, is derived using the EM algorithm~\cite{hmmbook}, which maximizes the likelihood of $\hat{A}$ given the observed trace $X$.
+Over time, as \SEA{} gathers multiple fingerprints for each attack, a comprehensive database of these fingerprints is established, enhancing the accuracy and scalability of attack attribution.

-We can now attribute an observed trace to an attack or to an attack instance.
-Taking two fingerprints: $\FP_1$ from a previously observed attack instance and $\FP_2$ from a current trace, one can obtain their similarity by cosine similarity:
+\paragraph{Sharing and Comparing Fingerprints} The ability to share and compare fingerprints is a crucial aspect of \SEA{}'s design.
+Consider two fingerprints: $\FP_1$ from a known attack instance and $\FP_2$ from a current trace.
+Their similarity can be computed using cosine similarity:

-where the fingerprints are flattened into vectors beforehand.
-It is also possible to attribute the observed trace by matching it to the attack with the most similar average fingerprint:
+where fingerprints are first flattened into vectors.
+Additionally, an observed trace can be attributed to an attack with the most similar average fingerprint: